madetech/academy/mini-handbook/assessments.md

 * Business Skills: Ability to communicate and understand projects and delivery at Made Tech
 * Business Skills: Prepares and delivers showcases and presentations

 ## Weeks 4 - 7: Academy Engineer SFIA

 * We will refine your goals and support you in any areas you need additional support
 * In week 7, we will start setting some goals and objectives for Software Engineer 1

 ## Week 7: Software Engineer 1 Goal Setting

+We will work together to set goals and objectives for Software Engineer 1 (SFIA Level 2).
+We've outlined the following goals, and will support you over the next 5 weeks in achieving them and gathering evidence.

+* Autonomy: TBD
+* Influence: TBD
+* Complexity: TBD
+* Knowledge: TBD
+* Business Skills: TBD

 ## Weeks 8 - 12: Software Engineer 1 SFIA